joshdail/uptime-monitor/readme.md

 ## Other Info

 The workers file will read the database for all checks on file and run each check.
 Each time a check is run, its status will be updated to "up" or "down" along with the time it was last checked.
-The feature of logging results of each check to the console has been disabled.
+The results of each check are automatically logged.

 ## Coming soon

-Logs automatically generated and saved each time checks are run
+Compressing log files